-- Attendance at an Association-sponsored networking event at the Alzheimer’s Association’s International Conference (AAIC).
+- Attend at least on one Association-sponsored networking event at the Alzheimer’s Association’s International Conference.
+(AAIC) REQUIRED

 - Reviewing grant applications.
-This is not limited to the Alzheimer’s Association review process, as reviewing for other funding organization, but supervised reviews are encouraged for those with little to no review experience.
+This is not limited to the Alzheimer’s Association review process, as reviewing for other funding organizations, but supervised reviews are encouraged for those with little to no review experience.
 The Alzheimer’s Association staff will provide additional resources for those new to reviewing for the Association.
+REQUIRED

-- Submission of funding proposal(s) to other funding agencies, including Alzheimer’s Association, National Institutes of Health or National Science Foundation, Medical Research Council (United Kingdom), Canadian Institutes of Health Research, etc.
+- Submission of funding proposal(s) to other funding agencies, including Alzheimer’s Association, National Institutes of Health or National Science Foundation, Medical Research Council (UK), Canadian Institutes of Health Research, etc. REQUIRED

 A “budget summary” for the proposed research project is required and must be submitted with the application and within the allowable two-page limit.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.